-Such is my, perhaps bizarre, interest in the relics of the last couple of hundred years of industrial activity, that I have been known to mystify people by recording video of abandoned railway tracks that for obvious reasons were not moving, and indeed have never moved.
+Such is my passionate interest in the rusty, crumbling relics of the last couple of hundred years of industrial activity, that I have been known to mystify people by recording video of abandoned railway tracks that, for obvious reasons, were not moving, and indeed have never moved.
 Why?

 There are many aspects of industrial archaeology that I find fascinating:

 Firstly, as we are still living the "industrial revolution" (although some people claim we are still in the Iron Age), industrial archaeology is the archaeology of us...not of long-dead civilisations or cultures that spoke different and often dead languages and are separated from us by centuries, if not millenia.
 Many of us have grandparents and parents who worked in industrial environments that are now history, and our contemporaries have seen whole industries that had employed them for decades if not generations, consigned to the past and bulldozed.
 So some industrial archaeology is recorded directly from oral sources.
 I also like discovering bits of cheap pottery that is only once removed from that which graces my own table.
 Industrial archaeology is about yesterday, not the distant past.